mvcds/hubi/README.md

   ...
 ```

+Learn how to configure your domain files at the [:green_book: domain file guide](./docs/domain-file-guide.md).

 ### Generate relevant source files

 Add a new npm script to your `package.json`, so you can run it on a whim: